perekietka/cs-field-guide/text/pl/rozdzialy/binarny-zapis-informacji.md

 # Binarny zapis informacji

 {panel type="teacher-note" summary="Math in Data Representation"}
-A lot of the exercises in this chapter involve simple arithmetic.
-If students struggle to do this by hand, a lot can be done using spreadsheets.
 Ćwiczenia w tym rozdziale wymagają wykonywania prostych obliczeń.
 Można je wykonać ręcznie lub w arkuszu kalkulacyjnym.
 {panel end}